iOmega8561/Archibald/README.md

 # archibald
 ## Disclaimer
-This is a personal project, started for fun and personal purposes only.
-You DO take responsability if this breaks your installation.
+This is a personal project, it's not meant to be a production-ready application so use it carefully.

 ## What's this?
-Archibald is a python utility, meant to be used on a fresh system, that can help the user automate post-install procedures, such as installing a desktop environment or writing config files somewhere in the system.
+Archibald is a glorified script, meant to be used on a fresh system, that can help the user automate post-install procedures, such as installing a desktop environment or writing config files somewhere in the system.

 ## How to use
 Archibald can be run either in arch-chroot or a booted system.
+It is meant to be run like a shell script, so it cannot be installed as a python module.
 ### Requirements
 Python 3 must be installed and path-accessible
 A sudo user must be configured and used to run Archibald.